OlofHarrysson/sticker/markdown/home.md

 ## What can Butler do?
-By using Butler you can tag moments in a video and have that show up as a Final Cut marker on the clip.
+- By using Butler you can tag moments in a video and have that show up as a Final Cut marker on the clip.
 Clicking the marker allows you to show and edit the tag name that you chose.

-Butler can also help you divide a longer video into clips.
+- Butler can also help you divide a longer video into clips.
 If

-This allows you to easier find the moments you're looking for while editing.

 Butler, what is it and what can it do for you
 How can it do that
-- Voice commands during recording
+Voice commands during recording
--